albertofem/SiteStatusCheckerBundle/README.md

 * Doctrine: Performs database connection checks.
 Usage: `doctrine`

-Feel free to extend these checkers replacing it's classes or registering another service and using it instead.
+You can extend these checkers replacing their classes or registering another service and using it instead.

-2. Register the controller in your routes:
+### Register the controller in your routes:

 ```yaml
 status_checker: